Private Practice (TV series)

-Private Practice is an American medical drama television series that aired on ABC from September 26, 2007, to January 22, 2013.
+Private Practice is an American medical drama television series that aired on the American Broadcasting Company for six seasons from September 26, 2007, to January 22, 2013.
 A spin-off of Grey's Anatomy, the series takes place at Seaside Health & Wellness Center (formerly Oceanside Wellness Group) and chronicles the life of Dr. Addison Montgomery, played by Kate Walsh, as she leaves Seattle Grace Hospital in order to join a private practice, located in Los Angeles.
 Private Practice also revolves around Addison's co-workers at Oceanside Wellness Center, and how they deal with patients and the practice while still finding time to live their everyday lives.

 The series was created by Shonda Rhimes, who also serves as executive producer, alongside Betsy Beers, Mark Gordon, Mark Tinker, Craig Turk, and Steve Blackman, who served as showrunners due to Rhimes's duties on Grey's Anatomy.

 On May 11, 2012, Private Practice was renewed for a sixth season.
 The sixth season was the only one not to feature Tim Daly and was announced on October 19, 2012, to be the final season.
 The series finale aired on January 22, 2013.
 Reruns can be seen in syndication on some local ABC stations and can be streamed on Hulu.

 Series overview

 Season 1 (2007)

 The first season deals with Addison's move from Seattle to Los Angeles and her attempts to adjust to a very different type of working environment at Oceanside Wellness Group, a co-op private practice.
 The first season also deals with her budding relationships with her new co-workers.
-Among them include her best friend Naomi Bennett, a fertility specialist, and Naomi's ex-husband Sam Bennett, who specializes in internal medicine.
+Among them are her best friend Naomi Bennett, a fertility specialist, and Naomi's ex-husband Sam Bennett, who specializes in internal medicine.
 Also working within the practice is psychiatrist Violet Turner, pediatrician Cooper Freedman, alternative medicine specialist Pete Wilder, and receptionist Dell Parker.
 It is revealed early on that the Bennetts established the practice with the rest of the doctors owning a share of it as well.
 Charlotte King, who serves as chief of staff at St. Ambrose Hospital, works with Oceanside Wellness through her dealings with Sam and her sexual relationship with Cooper.